-Are the independence and normality conditions satisfied for this data set?
+Example problem: Are the independence and normality conditions satisfied for this data set?

-The observations are a simple random sample, therefore independence is reasonable.
+Solution to the example: The observations are a simple random sample, therefore independence is reasonable.
 The summary statistics in Figure 7.6 do not suggest any clear outliers, since all observations are within 2.5 standard deviations of the mean.
 Based on this evidence, the normality condition seems reasonable.